 BICYCLE AND MOTORCYCLE POLICY

-Regulations have been established to provide for the orderly movement and parking of bicycles/motorcycles on campus.
-In using bicycles/motorcycles on campus, the rights and safety of others should be considered at all times.
+Regulations have been established to provide for the orderly movement and parking of bicycles/motorcycles on campuses and teaching/research sites.
+In using bicycles/motorcycles on a campus, the rights and safety of others should be considered at all times.

 Reason for Policy/Purpose

 This policy is required for the effective communication of university policy regarding bicycle and motorcycle operation and parking on campus.

 Who Needs to Know This Policy

 All members of The University of Southern Mississippi community.

 Bicycles/motorcycles shall follow state and local regulations governing movement and operation.